dinanathsj29/angularcli-angualr-cli-tutorial/README.md

 ---------------------
 In Angular application services can be created by using Angular CLI command: `ng generate service consumerData` OR `ng g s consumerData` than <br/>
-`register/import service in app.module.ts` at top, also in `providers array/root injector`.
+`register/import service in app.module.ts` at the top, also in `providers array/root injector`.

 ### Table: Angular CLI generate service commands